AFRICAI-MICCAI/model_development_2_models/README.md

 - 4-MONAI_MLFlow-[optional].ipynb
 - 7- Pretrained-Models-MONAI_Model_Zoo-[optional].ipynb

-The ``3- MONAI.ipynb (main notebook)`` is the main notebook of this session, hence we recommend to start with that one.
+``3- MONAI.ipynb`` is the main notebook of this session, corresponding to topic 3, hence we recommend to start with section 3 and this notebook.

 # 1. Open Access infrastructures
 *Open source* in software development refers to the practice of making the source code of a project available to the public to be used, modified, and redistributed.